 When is the best age to buy LTC insurance?

-Mid-50s is generally optimal β premiums are lower than at 60-65, and you are still insurable (health conditions at 65+ can disqualify applicants).
+Mid-50s is generally optimal.
+Premiums are lower than at 60-65, and you are still insurable (health conditions at 65+ can disqualify applicants).
 The cost-benefit analysis peaks around 55-60 for most people.
 Buying before 50 means paying premiums for many decades before likely need.

 Does Medicare cover long-term care?

 Only briefly.
 Medicare covers skilled nursing facility care up to 100 days (full coverage for days 1-20, significant daily copay for days 21-100, then nothing).
-Medicare does not cover custodial care β help with daily activities for an extended period.
+Medicare does not cover custodial care.
+Help with daily activities for an extended period.
 This is a common and expensive misconception.

 How do I compare LTC policies?

-Compare: daily or monthly benefit amount, benefit period (2, 3, 5 years or lifetime), elimination period (90 days typical), inflation protection (3% compound is standard β critical given 3% annual healthcare inflation), and the insurer's financial strength rating (A.M.
+Compare: daily or monthly benefit amount, benefit period (2, 3, 5 years or lifetime), elimination period (90 days typical), inflation protection (3% compound is standard.
+Critical given 3% annual healthcare inflation), and the insurer's financial strength rating (A.M.
 Best A+ or higher).
 The inflation protection rider typically doubles the benefit over 24 years, making it the single most important policy feature.

 Stop estimating.
-Plug in your real numbers and see exactly where you stand.
-Free, instant, no signup.
+Plug in your numbers and get a precise answer in seconds.
+Free, no signup required.